Bicycle Helmets for the 2008 Season

 Bell's Discount Line

 Bell has a separate line of low-priced helmets sold at discount stores and mass-merchant outlets.
 (More than one fourth of the company's sales are through Wal-Mart alone.)
-They are occasionally discontinued models from the bike store line, but seldom include the molded in the shell models.
+They are occasionally discontinued models from the bike store line, but seldom include the inmolded models.
 The cheaper ones generally have low-end graphics, chintzy fit pads, slippy straps and cheaper packaging.
 Most do not have rear stabilizers.
 But they are designed to the same CPSC standard as any other helmet on today's US market, so they provide fine impact protection if adjusted carefully.
 The medium-priced line starting around $20 fit better.
 Many of these helmets are still produced in the US--millions of helmets each year.
 The rounded profiles we consider optimum have always persisted in this line, since they are cheaper to produce, and Consumer Reports testing of other brands indicated that the thicker foam in cheaper models may actually provide better impact protection than some of the thinner, more ventilated, more expensive upscale helmets.
 Models include the adult Reflex, Radar, Adrenaline, Protos and Impulse.
 Youth sizes include the Edge, Aero, Blade and Deuce.
 Child helmet models are the Star, Racer and Rex.
-Toddler helmets include the Shadow, Zoomer and Bellino, as well as the Beamer, with ten LED lights™
+Toddler helmets include the Shadow, Zoomer and Bellino, as well as the Beamer, with ten LED lights.
+For 2008 Bell introduced a unique Blaze model with ten LEDs that are run by a motion-activated circuit "for fun effects."
+It has the usual taped-on shell, poor strap fitting pieces that do not lock, and sells for $20.
+We don't know how the battery is replaced.

 Bell's skate models in this low-priced series include the Rage, Mirra and Wicked.
 All are said by Bell to be dual certified to the CPSC bicycle and ASTM F 1492 skateboard standards, at least in the medium and large sizes.
 They may not be dual certified in the small size.
 If the F 1492 sticker is missing, the helmet does not meet the skateboard standard.
 You must look at the stickers inside the helmet to be sure, since the packaging always says they meet it.